 RDS Taylor Art Award €10,000

 The RDS Taylor Art Award is a cash prize of €10,000 and is awarded as first prize in the RDS Visual Art Awards to the person the judges believe to be the most promising emerging visual artist in that year.
-All visual art disciplines will be considered for the Taylor Art Award.
-The Taylor Art Award has been awarded since 1860 and is the result of a bequest made by George Archibald Taylor who died in 1854 leaving a sum of £2,000 to his trustees for ‘the promotion of art and industry in Ireland’ Many of Ireland’s greatest artists have won the award over the years including: Walter Osbourne, William Orpen, Mainie Jellett, Melaine le Broquy, Séan Keating, Dorothy Cross and James Hanley.
+All visual art disciplines will be considered for the Taylor Art Award which has been awarded since 1860 and is the result of a bequest made by George Archibald Taylor who died in 1854 leaving a sum of £2,000 to his trustees for ‘the promotion of art and industry in Ireland’.
+Many of Ireland’s greatest artists have won the award over the years including: Walter Osbourne, William Orpen, Mainie Jellett, Melaine le Broquy, Séan Keating, Dorothy Cross and James Hanley.

 R.C.
 Lewis-Crosby Award €5,000